-The Federation has no plans to recruit new staff or volunteers to manage the temporary closures of its academies, nor to have staff 'on loan' from other schools.
+The Federation has no plans to recruit new staff or volunteers specifically to manage the temporary closures of its academies, nor to have staff 'on loan' from other schools outside the Federation.
 Should this change then this section of the appendix will be updated to reflect this.
 The Federation continues to have full regard for its safer recruitment procedures, and Part 3 of Keeping Children Safe in Education.
-All existing staff including volunteers will be made aware of this update (Appendix 12) via their academy email address.
+All existing staff including volunteers will be made aware of this update (Appendix 11) via their academy email address.